opossum-tool/OpossumUI/README.md

 ## Generating input files

+Result files from _ScanCode_ and _SCANOSS_ can be converted into OpossumUI input files using [opossum-tool/opossum.lib.hs](https://github.com/opossum-tool/opossum.lib.hs).
+This tool can also generate OpossumUI input files from spdx and merge several OpossumUI input files.

 Result files (yaml / json) from the _OSS Review Toolkit_ can be converted into OpossumUI input files via a reporter.
 It uses metadata from the analyzer as well as scan results from the scanner.
 The implementation is in [oss-review-toolkit/ort](https://github.com/oss-review-toolkit/ort) and the new reporter output